Chanidu26/DevOps-Project/README.md

 | 📢 **Post Actions** | Notification and validation of deployment success |

 ### CD Pipeline Key Highlights
+- **Secure Access for secret files** : Ensures sensitive pemfile are securely stored and retrieved from AWS S3
 - **Infrastructure as Code (IaC)**: Utilizes Terraform for resource provisioning.
+- **Terraform State Management and Locking** : Used AWS S3 bucket and AWS DynamoDb table
 - **Configuration Management**: Automates configuration using Ansible playbooks.
-- **AWS Integration**: Seamlessly deploys to AWS cloud environments.
+- **AWS Integration**: Seamlessly deploys to AWS cloud environment.

 ---